fivexl/terraform-aws-account-baseline/README.md

 [![FivexL](https://releases.fivexl.io/fivexlbannergit.jpg)](https://fivexl.io/)

 # terraform-aws-account-baseline
 The "terraform-aws-account-baseline" is an open-source Terraform module that offers a comprehensive and standardized setup for AWS accounts.
-This module is structured into three submodules: one for account-level configurations and another for regional settings, followed by the athena_account_baseline.
+This module is structured into three submodules: one for account-level configurations and another for regional settings, followed by the athena_regional_baseline for Athena-specific account settings.
 By applying this module, you establish a secure and robust baseline across your AWS accounts, ensuring key security and management configurations are uniformly applied.

 ## Features
 **Account Level**